Matt Vierling Player Props: Tigers vs. Orioles

-After hitting .281 with three doubles, a walk and an RBI in his past 10 games, Matt Vierling and the Detroit Tigers face the Baltimore Orioles (who will hand the ball to Kyle Gibson) at 6:40 PM ET on Thursday.
+Matt Vierling -- 0-for-1 in his most recent game -- will be in action for the Detroit Tigers against the Baltimore Orioles, with Dean Kremer on the hill, on April 29 at 12:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Brewers.
+In his most recent game he had a hitless showing (0-for-1) against the Orioles.

 Matt Vierling Game Info & Props vs. the Orioles